-Beyond epilepsy: A journey through the anguish, grief, joy, triumph and perspective of raising my chronically ill, disabled son.
+Beyond epilepsy: A journey through the anguish, grief, joy and triumph of raising a chronically ill, disabled child.

 Do we have to use a manual mower?

 no, but i highly recommend it. : )